 Rafael joined the Santos academy when he was 13 and after seven years of development, he signed a permanent contract in 2010.
 He spent three years at the club and won five trophies before signing for Napoli in 2013.

-The Brazilian, who has made three appearances for the national team, is currently playing his football in the Championship with Reading after joining from Sampdoria in 2019.
+The Brazilian, who has made three appearances for the national team, is currently playing his football in the Brazil with Cruzeiro after joining from Reading in 2022.

 - Current club: Juventus